mitex-rs/mitex/docs/spec.typ

 /// - `Direction::Infix` with `ArgPattern::Greedy`
 pub enum ArgShape {
     /// A command that associates with the right side of items.
+    ///
-    /// E.g. \hat
+    /// E.g. `\hat`
     Right(ArgPattern),
-    /// A command that associates with the left side of items, and with `ArgPattern::FixedLenTerm(1)`.
+    /// A command that associates with the left side of items, and with
+    /// `ArgPattern::FixedLenTerm(1)`.
+    ///
-    /// E.g. \limits
+    /// E.g. `\limits`
     Left1,
-    /// A command that associates with both side of items, and with `ArgPattern::Greedy`.
+    /// A command that associates with both side of items, and with
-    /// Also known as infix operators.
+    /// `ArgPattern::Greedy`, also known as infix operators.
+    ///
-    /// E.g. \over
+    /// E.g. `\over`
     InfixGreedy,
 }

 pub enum ContextFeature {
-    // 需要使用&和//分隔上下文中的内容
+    /// No special feature
+    None,
+    /// Parse content like mat arguments
     IsMatrix,
+    /// Parse content like cases
+    IsCases,
 }
 ```